Artificial intelligence tools for information retrieval, research, and teaching

 Tool link: https://scite.ai/

-Tutorial video: link
+Tutorial videos: link

-Last update: 2 November 2025
+Last update: 09.5.26

 Information source: OpenAlex

 Special features: It offers add-ons for Word and Google Docs and ensures user privacy.
+Integrates with LibKey for full text instetutional access.
+Results export is available via different citation styles and file formats.

 Usage costs: A free basic account allows access to 10 results, 5 AI responses per conversation, 10 conversations per day and